GieorgieK/Tripadvisor-Sentiment-Analysis/README.md

 The model improvement has good performance with an accuracy of around 97.39% and an AUC of 99.60% on training data.
 However, performance on validation data shows a decrease, indicating possible overfitting or further adjustments needed for model generalization.

 It appears that the Positive class (rating 5) dominates with 44.2% of the total data, while the Neutral class (rating 3) is the least with only 328 samples (10.7%).
 This indicates a significant imbalance in the data distribution, where minority classes like Neutral may have less significant influence in model learning.

-From the confusion matrix, it can be seen that the model tends to be better at classifying reviews as Positive (classification with high precision and recall), but faces challenges in distinguishing between Negative and Neutral classes.
-The model tends to mispredict the Neutral class as Positive more often than vice versa, indicating a need for improvement in detecting neutral sentiment.

 To improve model performance, strategies such as handling class imbalance (oversampling or undersampling), further hyperparameter tuning (e.g., dropout rate, learning rate), and exploring more complex models to capture subtler patterns in reviews can be considered.